Understand AWS Users’ Primary JTBD Using CloudWatch Synthetics's Console

 Getting buy-in from stakeholders

-As my initial scoping work had shown me how little alignment there was on the team and the findings were completely contradictory to what many stakeholders believed in, I wanted to make sure that the team would buy into the research findings and wouldn’t feel taken by surprise.
+As the findings were completely contradictory to what many stakeholders believed in, I wanted to make sure that they would buy into the research findings and wouldn’t feel taken by surprise.

 My approaches included inviting them to attend sessions, debriefing together, sharing a summary after each session through Slack, and showing video snippets for stakeholders to see for themselves